Shaimaa-Eid/Shaimaa-Eid/README.md

 - 👋 Welcome, I’m Shaimaa Eid
-- 👀 I’m interested in all about artificial intelligence and technologyز
+- 👀 I’m interested in all about artificial intelligence and technology.
 - 🌱 I’m currently learning arduino coding.

 <!---